lwe/vacuum_cleaner/README.md

 Usage
 -----

-It creates a new setter method for an attribute and thus allows the normalizers defined to reprozess the input value.
+It creates a new setter method for an attribute and thus allows the normalizers defined to reprocess the input value.

     class Doctor
       include VacuumCleaner::Normalizations  # enables #normalizes, NOTE: not required for ActiveRecord models